samvasko/ipython-osx/Readme.md

 **Not ready yet**

 ### Overview
 IPython notebook is a web based computational environment, so the general overview looks like this `[ Browser ] <-> [ JS ] <-> [ Server ].
 This project aims to replace the browser with a native client without sacrificing compatibility.

 ### Roadmap
-I have a feeling that there is plenty
+If you have a suggestion for a roadmap.
+Please submit a pull request/issue.

 **Alpha**
  - [ ] Creating, opening, closing and saving `.ipnb` files from Finder